boazbk/tcs/lec_03_computation.md

 > # { .pause }
 The formal specification of any programming language, no matter how simple, is often cumbersome, and the definitions above are no exception.
-You should go back and read them and make sure that you understand why they correspond to our informal description of computing a function via NAND circuits.
+You should go back and read them and make sure that you understand why they correspond to our informal description of computing a function via NAND programs.
 From this point on, we will not distinguish between the representation of  a NAND program in terms of lines of codes, and its representation as a tuple $P=(V,X,Y,L)$.

 Let $XOR_n:\{0,1\}^n \rightarrow \{0,1\}$ be the function that maps $x\in \{0,1\}^n$ to $\sum_{i=0}^n x_i (\mod 2)$.